 In many studies about violence against women, feminist researchers have observed the interviewer’s responsibility to respect the feelings of their subjects (see Kvale 1996; Maynard and Purvis 1994; Finch, 1984).
 Some researchers (Dunn 1991; Burr, 1996: 176) have argued that lengthy, emotive interviews can have an emotional and physical effect on the interviewer; which can leave them emotionally drained or traumatized for a long time (Gerrish 1991).
 This present research is highly sensitive, because I interviewed ten women who have faced violence.
 I sought to hear their stories - why/how did the violence happen?
 Who did it?
 What process did you go through to get help?
 These all are emotional questions, which led my participants to revisit the darkest periods of their lives.
 However, the emotional part of the research is viewed as part of the job (Sampson et al. 2008: 923) and cannot be escaped by researchers investigating such sensitive subjects (Denzin 1984).

-Knox and Burkard (2009) argue that interviews in sensitive research requires for the researcher to ensure they have allowed the participant to feel at ease so that they are content to discuss sensitive details about their lives, with a stranger.
+Knox and Burkard (2009) argue, that interviews in sensitive research requires for the researcher to ensure they have allowed the participant to feel at ease so that they are content to discuss sensitive details about their lives, with a stranger.
 I started the interview keeping in mind that investigation of a sensitive topic might lead to participants’ intense emotions.
 I took precautions accordingly, for example, I let my participants choose the interview location, a place that would be comfortable for them.
 I also informed them that if they did not want to discuss anything in particular they could decline, and that they could withdraw from the interview at any time.
-During my interviews with the female victims, this did happen: the traumatised respondents started to weep uncontrollably while sharing information: I therefore stopped the interview and tried to comfort them.
+During my interviews with the female victims, this did happen: the traumatized respondents started to weep uncontrollably while sharing information: I therefore stopped the interview and tried to comfort them.
 When they felt at ease again, I continued the interview, making sure the respondents were aware that I could terminate the interview at any time.
 However, in this case all of the participants willingly took part and were content to finish their interviews.
 Sometimes during the interview process it felt impossible to maintain good rapport with the research participants, however I found that chatting and sharing my personal experience helped.
 The majority of my female participants asked me about my marriage, children, and husband - when I shared my personal information with them, they also talked about theirs.

 To encourage my participants to take part in my research I assured them that I would only do one interview, and there would be no further contact.
 During the interviews I made handwritten notes, which the participants said they were happy with, and were content to wait patiently while I finished my writing.
 Moreover, at an early stage I assured them that their identity would not be disclosed.
 By doing that, I was able to put them in ease (Dickson-swift et al., 2007; Reinharz, 1992), however, most of my participants were keen to keep in touch with me so that they could be updated on my research findings.
 My female participants even mentioned that they would be happy to meet up when I next visited Bangladesh.